Lambosaurus/STM32X/Docs/CAN.md

 }
 ```

-## Filters
+# Filters

 Up to `FILTER_BANK_COUNT` CAN filters can be enabled.
-These are used to restrict the recieved messages.
+These are used to select the recieved messages.
-There is no default filter.
-One should always be enabled.

 ```C
 // Arguments are: index, id_mask, id_match